 The City of Brotherly Love’s best-known landmark is LOVE itself!

 The iconic LOVE Statue has been a symbol of Philadelphia since it was installed in Philadelphia’s Love Park in 1976.
-Fun for a photo op!
+Taking a picture in front of the Love Sign is one of the most iconic things to do in Philadelphia!

 Philadelphia City Hall is the largest municipal building in the United States.
 It’s located right by the Love Sculpture and Reading Terminal Market.
 There’s a tower and observation deck inside, but even if you don’t go in it’s definitely worth walking past and seeing.